AtharvGanpatye/Life-Expectancy-Prediction/README.md

 Regression Problem.

-Used ML Algorithms like Linear Regression, Random Forest Regressor and regularization techiniques like Ridge Regression, Lasso Regression.
+Used ML Algorithms like Linear Regression, Random Forest Regressor and regularization techniques like Ridge Regression, Lasso Regression.